 This is the story of how Thunder Laser Canada came to be.
-Shannon and Maria Hoover didn’t expect to run a laser cutter company.
-In fact, they already had their hands full running Fuse33 Makerspace in Calgary AB, but their love of lasers was so infectious, that everyone they met was inspired to get one for themselves!
+Shannon didn’t expect to run a laser cutter company.
+In fact, he already had his hands full running Fuse33 Makerspace in Calgary AB, but his love of lasers was so infectious, that everyone they met was inspired to get one for themselves!

-Shannon and Maria met Ken from Thunder Laser while they were in China in 2018.
-At the time, they were participating in a fashion show with Make Fashion with their lighting company NLiten which makes lighting for sculpture as well as wearable art and maker projects.
+Shannon met Ken from Thunder Laser while they were in China in 2018.
+At the time, he was participating in a fashion show with Make Fashion with his lighting company NLiten which makes lighting for sculpture as well as wearable art and maker projects.

 During their conversation, Ken explained how the company was using easy-to-find parts to make the machines easier to use and maintain for everyday makers.
 As a regular user of laser cutter machines, Shannon was intrigued and went on a tour of their factory.
 Later, at the next Make Fashion event in 2019, Thunder Laser offered to allow them to use their machines to create clothing and art for the event.

 Thunder Laser Canada was born during the COVID-19 pandemic.
 With the rules around distancing and shelter in place, members at their makerspace had more time on their hands, some wanted to start businesses, and others were concerned about sharing tools at the space.

 From there, things took off!
 Since then, Thunder Laser Canada has grown a small dedicated team of laser nerds and makers who are here to help you get your hobby or small business off and running at lightning speed (or Thunder and lightning speed?)